CSC207-2025F-UofT/lab2-branching-and-merging/recipe.md

 - 1 3/4 cups granulated sugar
 - 3/4 cup unsweetened cocoa powder
 - 1/2 tsp ground cinnamon

+## Additional Ingredients by Bob:
+- 1 tbsp instant coffee
+- Chocolate chunks (to your preference)

+## Additional Ingredients by Alice:
+- Two eggs
-- ...
+- 1 cup milk

+## Additional Ingredients by ME:
+- Do both of Alice and Bob's

 ## Instructions:
 1. Preheat the oven to 375°F (190°C).
 2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
-3. ...

 ## Additional Directions by Bob:
-4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.
+3. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.
-5. Mix in a handful of chocolate chunks for extra indulgence.
+4. Mix in a handful of chocolate chunks for extra indulgence.
-6. Line the bottom of the baking pan with parchment paper for easy cake removal.
+5. Line the bottom of the baking pan with parchment paper for easy cake removal.

 ## Additional Directions by Alice:
-4. In a separate bowl, beat the eggs and add them to the mixture.
+3. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
-5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+4. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-6. Pour the batter into a greased and floured 9x13-inch baking pan.
+5. Pour the batter into a greased and floured 9x13-inch baking pan.
->>>>>>> alice